andersmurphy/andersmurphy-blog/resources/posts/2024-09-26-how-to-max-throughput-when-pulling-data-from-a-third-party-service.md

 ## Don't starve

-Make sure your thread safe rate limiter is FIFO to prevent starvation, if not you can end up in a situation where a user is waiting forever because their tasks are always at the back and never processed.
+Make sure your thread safe rate limiter is FIFO to prevent starvation, if not you can end up in a situation where a user is waiting forever because their tasks are always at the last and never processed.

 ## Conclusion